gabriel-logan/Gerador-CPF-e-CNPJ-valido/packages/typescript/README_EN.md

 console.log("CNPJ generated:", generateCpf());
 ```

-Keep in mind that the code to import or require depends on the JavaScript environment you're running the package in (for example, Node.js with or without ES module support).
-Therefore, choose the import or require option that suits your environment.
+Keep in mind that the way you import or require a package depends on your JavaScript environment (e.g., Node.js with or without ES module support).
+Choose the method that best fits your setup.